Laura Upthegrove: Origin

 Laura Upthegrove was born October 5, 1896, in Reddick, near Ocala as a descendant of the Dutch and German Op den Graeff family.
 She was the daughter of John William Upthegrove (1872–1942) and Emma Rebecca Kittler Peavy (1879–1941).
 One of her brothers was Clarence Dewitt Upthegrove (1899–1982), a businessman and politician.
-Lauras grandfather William Hendry Upthegrove William Hendry Upthegrove (* 1836) served as a Union Army captain with General Sherman.
+Laura’s grandfather William Hendry Upthegrove William Hendry Upthegrove (* 1836) served as a Union Army captain with General Sherman.
 He came to settle in the area near Gainesville in 1865 and founded a branch of the family in Florida.
 His ancestors descended from the Updegraffs of Germantown.
 The Updegraff/Upthegrove family where direct descendants of Herman op den Graeff, mennonite leader of Krefeld (Holy Roman Empire) and delegate to 1632 Dordrecht Confession of Faith, and his grandson Abraham op den Graeff, one of the founders of Germantown, politician and in 1688 signer of the first protest against slavery in colonial America.